PayThePizzo/Data-Structures-and-Algorithms/3 - Sorting/1 - INSERTION SORT.md

 ## Incremental Technique
 The array is virtually split into a  k **sorted** and an  A.length-k **unsorted part**.

+Initially,`k = 1`.
 Our goal is to extend the sorted part of the array from k to k+1 by placing in the correct position an element from the unsorted section at each iteration.

 ---